turgaygulmez/ai-tutorial/doc/sections/models/open-ai/index.md

 Use this [link](https://platform.openai.com/tokenizer) to calculate the total token.

-Its very important to undertand tokens when dealing with large data.

 ### Embeddings

-An embedding is a vector representation of a piece of data (e.g. some text) that is meant to preserve aspects of its content and/or its meaning.
-Chunks of data that are similar in some way will tend to have embeddings that are closer together than unrelated data.
 OpenAI offers text embedding models that take as input a text string and produce as output an embedding vector.
-Embeddings are useful for search, clustering, recommendations, anomaly detection, classification, and more.

 /v1/embeddings

-An embedding is a vector (list) of floating point numbers.
-The distance between two vectors measures their relatedness.
-Small distances suggest high relatedness and large distances suggest low relatedness.

-In a nutshell, the way embeeding works as such

 1. First of all identify your data.
 For example list of customer reviews that contains following structure